RECOVER PIs Call to Action

 Activity Description Cost

-Provider Support and Population Outreach.
-Provide medical directors, care coordinators, telehealth & specialty clinic support, coordination, and compassionate care, with specific outreach to vulnerable and underserved populations. $828,000
+Provider Support and Population Outreach Provide medical directors, care coordinators, telehealth & specialty clinic support, coordination, and compassionate care, with specific outreach to vulnerable and underserved populations. $828,000

 Data Collection and Dissemination Generate and maintain a national treatment directory dashboard (infrastructure, program managers; teleconferencing and in person conferencing to review and update best practices). $447,000